chenhbo/chenhbo.github.io/_pages/about.md

   - /about.html
 ---

-I am Hongbo Chen (陈宏博), a joint Ph.D. student in
+Hi, I am Hongbo Chen (陈宏博).
+I acquired my Ph.D. degree in
 <a href="https://www.shanghaitech.edu.cn/eng/" class="purple-link">ShanghaiTech University</a> and <a href="https://english.ucas.ac.cn/" class="purple-link"> University of Chinese Academy of Sciences</a>.
-I am affiliated to <a href="https://sist.shanghaitech.edu.cn/sist_en/" class="purple-link"> School of Information Science and Technology (SIST)</a>.
-My supervisor is <a href="https://sist.shanghaitech.edu.cn/zhengrui_en/main.htm" class="purple-link"> Dr. Rui Zheng</a>.
+I was affiliated to <a href="https://sist.shanghaitech.edu.cn/sist_en/" class="purple-link"> School of Information Science and Technology (SIST)</a>.
+My Ph.D. supervisor is <a href="https://sist.shanghaitech.edu.cn/zhengrui_en/main.htm" class="purple-link"> Dr. Rui Zheng</a>.
 I visited Department of Radiology & Diagnostic Imaging in
 <a href="hhttps://www.ualberta.ca/index.html" class="purple-link"> University of Alberta</a> from July 2022 to Octorber 2023,
 supervised by <a href="https://sites.google.com/ualberta.ca/lel/home" class="purple-link"> Dr. Lawrence H Le</a> ,